Jean Bodin: Law and politics

 In matters of law and politics, Bodin saw religion as a social prop, encouraging respect for law and governance.

 On change and progress

-He praised printing as outshining any achievement of the ancients.
+Bodin praised printing as outshining any achievement of the ancients.
 The idea that the Protestant Reformation was driven by economic and political forces is attributed to him.
 He is identified as the first person to realize the rapid rate of change of early modern Europe.

 In physics, he is credited as the first modern writer to use the concept of physical laws to define change, but his idea of nature included the action of spirits.
 In politics, he adhered to the ideas of his time in considering a political revolution in the nature of an astronomical cycle: a changement (French) or simply a change (as translated 1606) in English; from Polybius Bodin took the idea of anacyclosis, or cyclic change of constitution.
 Bodin's theory was that governments had begun as monarchical, had then been democratic, before becoming aristocratic.